Yasin Malik: Top Kashmiri separatist given life in Indian jail

 He and Malik organised resistance to Indian rule with help from the then Pakistani military regime of General Zia-ul Haq.

+Kashmir has been a flashpoint between the nuclear-armed neighbours for decades.
+Both India and Pakistan claim the entire valley, but control only parts of it.

+India accuses Pakistan of backing militant groups based in Kashmir, which Pakistan denies.

-It was a bomb attack by the JKLF in Srinagar, the capital of Indian-administered Kashmir, on 31 July 1988 which in effect marked the start of the separatist insurgency against Indian rule in the region that has raged for more than three decades.
+It was a bomb attack by the JKLF in Srinagar on 31 July 1988 which in effect marked the start of the separatist insurgency against Indian rule in the region that has raged for more than three decades.

-However, once the insurgency was successfully launched, Pakistan withdrew support from the JKLF and instead backed groups that wanted Kashmir's accession to Pakistan.
+However, once the insurgency was successfully launched, correspondents say Pakistan withdrew support from the JKLF and instead backed groups that wanted Kashmir's accession to Pakistan.

 As a result, the JKLF found itself sandwiched between Indian security forces and pro-Pakistan militants.
 By 1990, much of its cadres had either been dispersed, destroyed or absorbed into other groups.
 Its leadership also split into factions, and some of them renounced militancy.